 Read on to learn about how refinancing can improve your financial picture.

 Table of Contents:

 Why refinance student loans?

 Student loan refinancing can help make paying off your debt more manageable — especially if you have a very high interest rate or multiple loans that you’re struggling to keep track of.
 When you refinance, you are taking out a new loan.
-Doing so can help you get a lower interest rate or secure a lower monthly payment (and sometimes both).
+Your refinance lender (usually a bank, a credit union or a fintech company) will work with your current loan servicers to pay off your existing loans.
+Refinancing can help you get a lower interest rate or secure a lower monthly payment (and sometimes both).
 It also allows you to reduce the number of loan accounts you have open and release a co-signer.

 But remember: if you have federal student loans that you want to refinance, you’ll have to do so with a private lender.
-That will mean you’re no longer eligible for federal student loan protections like Public Service Loan Forgiveness, income-driven repayment plans, the pandemic student loans pause or other assistance programs, like extended periods of deferment or deferment.
-You also won’t be eligible for the broad student loan forgiveness program that the government will roll out later this year.
+That will mean you’re no longer eligible for federal student loan protections like Public Service Loan Forgiveness, repayment options including income-driven repayment plans, or other assistance programs, like extended periods of deferment or deferment.

-Think carefully about whether refinancing with a private lender is the right choice for you before you move forward.
-If, on the other hand, you already have private loans, then refinancing is simply a matter of finding a new loan with better terms.
+Think carefully about whether refinancing federal loans with a private lender is the right choice for you before you move forward.
+If, on the other hand, you already have private student loans, then refinancing is simply a matter of finding a new loan with better terms.

 Benefits of refinancing student loans